nutanixworkshops/EnterprisePrivateCloud_Bootcamp/prismops/prismops_capacity_lab/prismops_capacity_lab.rst

 Capacity Planning Runway Analysis
 ++++++++++++++++++++++++++++++++++++++

-Prism Ops's X-FIT engine also provides the capability to plan for future workloads and identifies the hardware that can be added to account for the new workloads resource requirements.
+Prism Pro's X-FIT engine also provides the capability to plan for future workloads and identifies the hardware that can be added to account for the new workloads resource requirements.

 #.
 Under the **‘Adjust Resources’** section in the left side of this page, click the **‘Get Started’** button.
 We can now use this to start planning for new workloads and see how runway will need to be extended in the future.